gunasekaranhcl/hl7-camel-rest/README.md

 It is a generic Hl7 Testing utility using spring boot .
 It posts HL7 message to Camel queue and waits for message response for configured time or parameter timeout.

 This Spring rest api to test HL7 messages and interfaces instead of having tool installed.
+This  api can be used to test HL7 messages by using postman or angular applications

 Example Camel client code to test HL7 camel application using below parameters
         hostname : Camel queue host name,